TimoLob/Federated-Learning/VFLIP/README.md

 Remove the malicious local embedding from the concatenated embedding and use the MAE to obtain the purified $\hat h$.
 Use that as input for the top model.

+## Results
+Experiments were conducted on 5 datasets in 2 scenarios (4 participants, one of them malicious and 8 participants, 3 of them malicious).

+VFLIP reduces the attack success rate (ASR) on the tested models by 80-90% with a slight drop in accuracy of 2-4%.

+To combat VFLIP, the attacker must sacrifice ASR.
+## Further Research

 ## References
 Cho, Yungi, Woorim Han, Miseon Yu, Younghan Lee, Ho Bae, and Yunheung Paek.
 ‘VFLIP: A Backdoor Defense for Vertical Federated Learning via Identification and Purification’.
 In Computer Security – ESORICS 2024, edited by Joaquin Garcia-Alfaro, Rafał Kozik, Michał Choraś, and Sokratis Katsikas, 291–312.
 Cham: Springer Nature Switzerland, 2024. https://doi.org/10.1007/978-3-031-70903-6_15.